 But don’t forget a picture of the nearest beach!
 There is not a home on the Cape, Nantucket or the Vineyard that’s not at least an easy drive from a nice beach, and, chances are, your prospective tenants will love seeing a picture of the beach they are most likely to use while staying in your home.

-With the ease of digital photography these days, it’s so easy to take great quality pictures (even your cell phone can take decent photos in a jiff).
-And poor resolution can indicate a dark, shabby, unattractive property – even if it isn’t!
+It’s so easy to take great quality pictures these days.
+And poor resolution or lighting can indicate a dark, shabby, unattractive property – even if it isn’t!

-Adding a video of your home and surroundings enhances your listing tremendously.
-Like still photographs, digital video is very easy to take and upload, and the posting of a 60-second video is free on all WeNeedaVacation.com listings.
+Adding a video or 3D virtual Tour of your home and surroundings enhances your listing tremendously.
+Like still photographs, video tours are very easy to take and upload, and the posting of a 60-second video is free on all WeNeedaVacation.com listings.
 Especially if your property offers expansive views, consider creating a hybrid piece that includes streaming video of the views with a series of photo montages of the interior.
-View more information on creating a video.
+To learn more about our video and imagery services, visit our Marketing Services page.

 If you have the opportunity to include captions with your pictures, seize it!
 Vacationers’ eyes will be drawn right to your pictures, and the captions underneath provide a great way to offer information not evident or obvious in the picture.
 With a few adjectives – such as “sunny” or “comfy” or “spacious” – a caption can evoke a positive impression about what the viewer is seeing.